DeebTibi/AVL/readme.md

 ## Things left to do:
-- Implement Split
-- Implement Join
-- Implement Select
-- Implement Rank
+- document the project
+- run test units